samir19406/test1/README.md

 ---

-## 6. Multi-Tenant Database Strategy
+## 6. Multi-Tenant Strategy

+### Tenant Routing

+Tenant identification is handled at the application layer using subdomain-based routing:

+- Each tenant is assigned a subdomain (e.g., `tenant1.app.example.com`, `tenant2.app.example.com`).
+- Route 53 uses a wildcard DNS record (`*.app.example.com`) pointing to the ALB.
+- The ALB forwards all requests to the ECS tasks.
+The application extracts the tenant identifier from the `Host` header and routes the request to the correct State DB.
+- This approach avoids ALB listener rule sprawl and keeps tenant onboarding simple — no infrastructure changes needed per tenant.

+### Database Strategy

 The Aurora cluster uses a template-cloning pattern:

 - A **Template DB** holds the base schema and seed data.
-- When a new tenant is onboarded, the template is cloned into a new **State DB** (StateDB1, StateDB2, etc.).
+- When a new tenant is onboarded, the template is cloned into a new **State DB** (StateDB1, StateDB2, etc.) using `CREATE DATABASE ...
+TEMPLATE` (PostgreSQL template databases).
+This is a server-level copy operation that duplicates the schema and seed data in seconds for small-to-medium templates.
+For larger templates, `pg_dump`/`pg_restore` can be used as an alternative.
 - This gives each tenant full data isolation while sharing the same Aurora Serverless v2 cluster for cost efficiency.
 - Aurora Serverless v2 scales compute automatically, so tenant databases don't need individual capacity planning.
+- A tenant metadata table in the Master DB maps tenant identifiers (subdomains) to their corresponding State DB connection details.

 ---